List of modern great powers: India (1526–1818)

 The Mughal Empire was a Persianate empire founded in 1526 by Babur of the Barlas clan with the backing of the neighboring Safavid Empire's Shah Ismail Safavi acting as Babur's suzerain.
 Babur's victories at the First Battle of Panipat and the Battle of Khanwa against the Delhi Sultanate and Rajput Confederation led to the formation of the Mughal Empire.
 Over the next centuries under Akbar, Jahangir, Shah Jahan, the Mughal Empire would grow in area and power and dominate the Indian subcontinent, reaching its maximum extent under Emperor Aurangzeb.
 This imperial structure lasted until 1720, shortly after the Mughal-Maratha Wars and the death of Aurangzeb, where the Mughals would gradually lose their influence to new powers such as the Maratha Empire and the Sikh Confederacy.
-The empire went on a prolonged period of decline during the following century, notably resulting in Delhi being sacked in 1739 and 1757.
+The empire experienced a prolonged period of decline in the following century, notably culminating in the sacking of Delhi in 1739 and 1757.
 The country was made an unofficial protectorate of the Maratha Empire in 1784.
 After the Second Anglo-Maratha War, the British took over, until the Mughal Empire was formally dissolved by the British Raj after the Indian Rebellion of 1857.
 The Maratha Empire itself reached its territorial peak in 1760 before it entered its own period of decline starting with its defeat at the Third Battle of Panipat by Afghanistan in 1761.
-The death of young Peshwa Madhavrao I marked the end of Peshwa’s effective authority over other chiefs in the empire.
+The death of young Peshwa Madhavrao I marked the end of the Peshwa's effective authority over other chiefs in the empire.

-The Indian subcontinent was producing about 25% of the world's industrial output from 1st millennium CE up to until the 18th century.
+The Indian subcontinent produced about 25% of the world's industrial output from the 1st millennium CE through the 18th century.
 The exchequer of the Emperor Aurangzeb reported an annual revenue of more than £100 million, or $450 million, making him one of the wealthiest monarchs in the world at the time.
 The empire had an extensive road network, which was vital to the economic infrastructure, built by a public works department set up by the Mughals, linking towns and cities across the empire, making trade easier to conduct.